How to Compress a PDF Without Losing Quality

 If you need aggressive compression on a text-only PDF, the best approach is to re-export from the source application (Word, Google Docs) choosing a lower-quality PDF export setting, rather than post-processing.

-South African professionals commonly need PDF compression for: submitting documents to government portals (many have 2โ5 MB limits), sending quotes and invoices via WhatsApp (WhatsApp has a 100 MB file limit but compresses images further), uploading to cloud storage with limited free tiers, and attaching documents to job applications via email.
+The most common situations: submitting documents to government portals (many have 2โ5 MB limits), sending quotes and invoices via WhatsApp (WhatsApp has a 100 MB file limit but compresses images further), uploading to cloud storage with limited free tiers, and attaching documents to job applications via email.